pi11235/dm_dev_guide/work/flow.rst

 At a minimum, you should specify:

 Project
-   For normal work, this should be set to **Data Management**.
+   For normal work, this should be set to **Telescope and Site Software**.
-   It may occasionally be appropriate to use another project; for example, when requesting work from another LSST subsystem or when filing an :doc:`RFC </communications/rfc>`.
+   It may occasionally be appropriate to use another project; for example, when requesting work from another LSST subsystem.
 Issue Type
-   If the work is associated with an epic, the issue type is a 'Story.'
+   If the work is associated with an epic, the issue type is a 'Task.'
-   For emergent work, 'Bug' or 'Improvement' can be used (see above for semantics).
+   For emergent work, 'Bug' or 'Task' can be used (see above for semantics).
 Summary
    This is the ticket's title and should be written to help colleagues browsing JIRA dashboards.
 Description
    The description should provide a clear description of the deliverable that can serve as a definition of 'Done.'
    This will prevent scope creep in your implementation and the code review.
-   For stories, you can outline your implementation design in this field.
+   For tasks, you can outline your implementation design in this field.
    For bug reports, include any information needed to diagnose and reproduce the issue.
    Feel free to use `Atlassian markup syntax <https://jira.lsstcorp.org/secure/WikiRendererHelpAction.jspa?section=texteffects>`_.

 In addition, you may be able to provide some or all of the following.
-While, in general, it's helpful to provide as much information as you can, don't worry about leaving some fields blank: the T/CAMs will ensure the work gets picked up and assigned to the right place, and empty metadata is better than bad medadata.
+While, in general, it's helpful to provide as much information as you can, don't worry about leaving some fields blank: the TSSW Manager (or scrum master) will ensure the work gets picked up and assigned to the right place, and empty metadata is better than bad medadata.

 Components
-   You should choose from the pre-populated list of components to specify what part of the DM system the ticket relates to.
+   You should choose from the pre-populated list of components to specify what part of the TSSW system the ticket relates to.
-   If in doubt, ask your T/CAM.
+   If in doubt, ask your TSSW Manager.
 Assignee
-   Typically you will assign yourself (or your T/CAM will assign you) to a ticket.
+   Typically you will assign yourself (or your Manager or product owner will assign you) to a ticket.
    You can also assign tickets to others.
    If you are uncertain about who the assignee should be you can allow the ticket to be automatically assigned.
 Story Points
    Use this field, at ticket creation time, to **estimate** the amount of effort involved to accomplish the work.
    Keep in mind how *velocity* (see above) converts story points into real-world days.
 Labels
+   *NOT SURE HOW WE USE LABELS IN TSSW*
    Think of labels as tags that you can use to sort your personal work.
    Unlike the Component and Epic fields, you are free to create and use labels in any way you see fit, but you should also refer to this list of :ref:`common labels <jira-labels>`.
 Linked Issues
    You can express relationships between JIRA issues with this field.
-   For example, work that implements an RFC should link to that RFC.
    You can also express dependencies to other work using a 'is Blocked by' relationship.
 Epic Link
-   If the ticket is a story, you must specify what epic it belongs to with this field.
+   If the ticket is a task, you must specify what epic it belongs to with this field.
-   By definition, bug or improvement-type tickets are not associated with an epic.
+   By definition, bug tickets are not associated with an epic.
-Team
-   Specify which DM team is responsible for doing the work.
-   Refer to the list of :ref:`supported teams <jira-teams>`.

 .. _workflow-jira-ticket-status: